TylerMHandley/pit-mutation-testing/README.md

     * For some of the mutations we could, but since the mutants are created in memory it very well may be faster to simply run the relevant tests instead of attempting to build a dependency graph.

 * How do you know if a test covers a particular mutation?
-    * The answer that I provided in class was that I believe that during the build process before mutation testing PIT would first run the tests to first acquire coverage information.
+    * The answer that we provided in class was that we believe that during the build process before mutation testing PIT would first run the tests to first acquire coverage information.
 Professor Elbaum added that for many tools mutations have access to previous coverage reports, since the mutations are run many times.
 The FAQ pages says “Per test case line coverage information is first gathered and all tests that do not exercise the mutated line of code are discarded.”
 Unfortunately, this is somewhat ambiguous.